-Different Gaussian-based target detectors (e.g. Matched Filter \cite{Manolakis00, Nasrabadi08}, Normalized Matched Filter \cite{kraut1999cfar}, Kelly detector \cite{Kelly86}) have been developed.
+Different Gaussian-based target detectors (e.g. Matched Filter \cite{Manolakis00, Nasrabadi08}, Normalized Matched Filter \cite{kraut1999cfar}, and Kelly detector \cite{Kelly86}) have been developed.
 In these classical detectors, the target of interest to detect is known, that is, its spectral signature is fully provided to the user.
-However, these detectors present several limitations in real world hyperspectral imagery. \\ Firstly, they depend on the unknown covariance matrix (of the background surrounding the test pixel) whose entries have to be carefully estimated specially in large dimensions \cite{LEDOIT2004365, LedoitHoney} and to ensure success under different environment \cite{5606730, 6884641, 6894189}.
-Secondly, there is always an explicit assumption (specifically, Gaussian) on the statistical distribution characteristics of the observed data.
+However, these detectors present several limitations in real-world hyperspectral imagery.
+First, they depend on the unknown covariance matrix (of the background surrounding the test pixel) whose entries have to be carefully estimated, especially in large dimensions \cite{LEDOIT2004365, LedoitHoney, AhmadCamsap2017}, and to ensure success under different environments \cite{5606730, 6884641, 6894189}.
+Second, there is always an explicit assumption (specifically, Gaussian) on the statistical distribution characteristics of the observed data.
 For instance, most materials are treated as Lambertian because their bidirectional reflectance distribution function characterizations are usually not available, but the actual reflection is likely to have both a diffuse and a specular component.
 This latter component would result in gross corruption of the data.
-In addition, spectra from multiple materials are usually assumed to interact according to a linear mixing model; nonlinear mixing effects are not represented and will contribute to another source of noise. \\ Lastly, the use of only a single reference spectrum for the target of interest may be inadequate since in real world hyperspectral imagery, various effects that produce variability to the material spectra (e.g. atmospheric conditions, sensor noise, material composition, etc.) are inevitable.
-For instance, target signatures are typically measured in laboratories or in the field with hand-held spectrometers that are at most a few inches from the target surface.
-Hyperspectral images, however, are collected at huge distances away from the target and have significant atmospheric effects present.
+In addition, spectra from multiple materials are usually assumed to interact according to a linear mixing model; nonlinear mixing effects are not represented and will contribute to another source of noise.
+Finally, the use of only a single reference spectrum for the target of interest may be inadequate since in real-world hyperspectral imagery, various effects that produce variability to the material spectra (e.g. atmospheric conditions, sensor noise, and material composition) are inevitable.
+For instance, target signatures are typically measured in laboratories or in the field with handheld spectrometers that are at most a few inches from the target surface.
+HSIs, however, are collected at huge distances away from the target and have significant atmospheric effects present.